 1. Identify Risks 2.
 Analyse Risks

 Existing Controls

 Risk Assessment No. ID Risk Description What could go wrong?
 Risk Owner Who is accountable for managing this risk?
 Cause(s) What could cause this risk to occur?
-1. Broken rail 2.
-Axle failure 3.
-Overspeed round bend Consequence(s) What are the potential impacts of the risk on the organisation & people involved?
-1. Harm to driver and passengers 2.
-Reputational damage 3.
-Damage to track Control Description(s) What do we do now to manage the risk?
+Consequence(s) What are the potential impacts of the risk on the organisation & people involved?
+Control Description(s) What do we do now to manage the risk?
 Reference to SMS Where can more detail on the control can be found?

-RA1 1 Derailment of passenger train A. Person Track maintenance Rolling stock maintenance Driver route knowledge 1.
-Track Maintenance Plan (TMP1) 2.
-Rolling Stock Maintenance Plan (TMP2) 3.
-Route knowledge diagrams and training records (REF123)
+RA1 1 Derailment of passenger train erailment of A. Person Broken rail Axle failure Overspeed round bend Harm to driver and passengers Reputational damage Damage to track Track Maintenance Plan (TMP1) Rolling Stock Maintenance Plan (TMP2) Route knowledge diagrams and training records (REF123)

 2

 3

 4

-5 Co py and paste the conter nts of each risk assessment into one document to create a risk registe er. · /
+5 Co ppy and paste the conter nts of each risk assessment into one document to create a risk registo er. /

-6 ., . •
+6 /

-7 En ter the name or number r of the risk assessment beir ng copied over.
+8 Er iter the name or number r of the risk assessment beir ng copied over.

-8
+9

-9 Yo u can then sort by Level of Risk (column L or colum n T) / \0, /
+10 Yo ou can then sort by Level of Risk (column L or colum n T) / \& -/

-10
+11 and in many 4 -0/-

-11 Ar example is included in red in row 4.
+12 Ar n example is included in I red in row 4.
+W/4 /

-12

-13 7 1
+13 3\\

-14 /
+14 1

-15 / (
+15 /

+16 1

-16 17 /
+17

+18

-18 19 , V
+19 /

 20

 21

 22

-23 + +
+23 /

-24 /
+24

-25 \ 1
+25

 26

-27
+27 -

-28
+28 -

-29

-30
+29 30

 31

+32

-32 1
+JZ 1 1]

-Current Risk Level Of worst credible safety consequence, considering existing controls 3.
+Current Risk Level 3.
 Evaluate Risks 4.
-Treat Risks Anticipated Risk Level Potential 1 reatments Of worst credible safety consequence, after treatments are introduced Control Owner Who is responsible for implementing this control?
+Treat Risks Δn Anticipated Risk Level Of worst c redible safety co dering existing c nsequence, Potential 1 reatments Of worst credible safety consequence, after treatments are introduced Control Owner Who is responsible for implementing this control?
 Likelihood Consequence Treatment description What else can be done to manage this risk?
 Treatment decision Are the potential treatments resonable or not?
 Why?
 Risk Status Can we accept this risk or not?
 Treatment Owner Who is responsible for introducing this treatment?
 Treatment Due Date Likelihood Consequence Level of Risk 1.
 A. N. Other 2.
 S. O. Else 3.
 A. N. Other Unlikely Catastrophic Medium Increase frequency of track inspections Check driver training records Reject - Resources unavailable Accept Treat 2.
 A. N. Other 1/05/20 Very Unlikely Catastrophic Low 1